 - Work with partners who want to transfer property ownership at the end of the 15-year LIHTC compliance period

 Lessons learned through asset management offer experience that can help developers improve the housing they build.
-On an annual basis, Enterprise Community Asset Management issues an analysis of trends in the performance of the portfolio.
+On an annual basis, asset managers issue an analysis of trends in the performance of the portfolio.

 Enterprise works with a variety of local, state and federal income-targeted housing finance programs, including: HOME, Federal Home Loan Bank’s Affordable Housing Program, Section 8, McKinney funds, Housing Opportunities for People with AIDS (HOPWA) and various supportive housing programs.

 Enterprise’s asset management database, EPIC, tracks project performance, supports underwriters in analyzing potential credit investment, and provides information on equity funds and projects to investors.

 The Enterprise database is fully integrated among asset management, syndication and investment management, allowing easy access to information.